-Regarding ESSER II funds, 60 of 80 LEAs have received subawards; LEAs were required to submit an application that included a budget and details on how they planned to expend funds.
-This enabled the SCDE to ensure that LEAs intending to use funds for activities to address learning loss had aligned those activities with other academic learning loss activities.
+Regarding ESSER II funds, 76 of 80 LEAs have received subawards; LEAs were required to submit an application that included a budget and details on how they planned to expend funds.
+The remaining four LEAs are finalizing their ESSER II applications, so that all ESSER II funds will be awarded by August 15, 2021.
+This process enabled the SCDE to ensure that LEAs intending to use funds for activities to address learning loss had aligned those activities with other academic learning loss activities.
 Likewise, for LEAs planning to use funds for facilities repairs and indoor air quality improvement projects, their applications provided the SCDE with information that allowed its Office of Facilities to determine the alteration level (and determine whether architectural plans or permits were needed) and give prior approval.

 iii.
-In supporting LEAs as they plan for the safe return to and continuity of in-person instruction and for meeting the academic, social, emotional, and mental health needs of students resulting from the COVID-19 pandemic, the extent to which the SEA is also using other Federal funding sources including but not limited to under the Elementary and Secondary Education Act of 1965 ("ESEA"), IDEA, Workforce Innovation and Opportunity Act ("WIOA"), funding for child nutrition services, and McKinney-Vento Homeless Assistance Act, and the funds to support the needs of students experiencing homelessness provided by section 2001(b)(1) of the ARP Act.3
+In supporting LEAs as they plan for the safe return to and continuity of in-person instruction and for meeting the academic, social, emotional, and mental health needs of students resulting from the COVID-19 pandemic, the extent to which the SEA is also using other Federal funding sources including but not limited to under the Elementary and Secondary Education Act of 1965 ("ESEA"), IDEA, Workforce Innovation and Opportunity Act ("WIOA"), funding for child nutrition services, and McKinney-Vento Homeless Assistance Act, and the funds to support the needs of students experiencing homelessness provided by section 2001(b)(1) of the ARP Act.

-3 Please note that the needs of students experiencing homelessness must be addressed (along with the other groups disproportionately impacted by the COVID-19 pandemic) through the use of the ARP ESSER SEA reservations and the required LEA reservation for the academic impact of lost instructional time; the funding provided to support the needs of students experiencing homelessness by section 2001(b)(1) of the ARP Act is in addition to the supports and services provided with ARP ESSER funds.
+&lt;sup>3 Please note that the needs of students experiencing homelessness must be addressed (along with the other groups disproportionately impacted by the COVID-19 pandemic) through the use of the ARP ESSER SEA reservations and the required LEA reservation for the academic impact of lost instructional time; the funding provided to support the needs of students experiencing homelessness by section 2001(b)(1) of the ARP Act is in addition to the supports and services provided with ARP ESSER funds.